jnovembre/BSD-QBio/docs/index.md

 [Statistics for a Data-Rich World](https://forms.gle/QbLNcQA7tUdSGuRK7) -->

-**Note:** All Programming Challenges are due on Wednesday, September 16th at 1.30PM.
+**Note:** All Programming Challenges will be due on Wednesday, September 16th at 1:30 PM.

 ## Notes

 This material is based upon work originally supported by the National Science Foundation under Grant Number 1734818.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily